New acquisitions to the Leighton House collection

 Haystacks was gifted to Leighton, apparently because ‘he admired it’ and it was on display in his studio-home, alongside four other paintings by Watts, including the artist’s portrait.

-The painting has been purchased with support from the Arts Council England/V&A Purchase Grant Fund and a grant from Art Fund.
+The painting has been purchased with support from the Arts Council England/V&A Purchase Grant Fund, Art Fund and The Friends of Leighton House.

 Lawrence Alma-Tadema, In my Studio